mailgun/documentation/source/api-domains.rst

  text_footer       Custom text version of unsubscribe footer.

-                   Mailgun can automatically provide an unsubscribe footer in each email you send and also provides you with several unsubscribe variables.
-You can customize your unsubscribe footer by editing the settings in the control panel.
+                   *Mailgun can automatically provide an unsubscribe footer in each email you send and also provides you with several unsubscribe variables.
+You can customize your unsubscribe footer by editing the settings in the Control Panel.
-                   See :ref:`um-tracking-unsubscribes`.
+                   See :ref:`um-tracking-unsubscribes`.*
  ================= =============================================================